axd1967/stellarium/VENDOR_BRANCHING.md

 # Vendor branching : importing external artifacts

-*In short: if you import anything from outside Stellarium, do not bluntly copy-paste.
+*In short: if you import anything from outside Stellarium, be it code or data, do not bluntly copy-paste; don't just create a fork if not necessary.
 The following procedure looks daunting, but that is only appearance.*

 ## Introduction

 Stellarium is constantly benefiting from open source artifacts and being enriched with text/data/source files that are **copy-pasted** from places outside of Stellarium.

-The basic problem with the copy-pasting of external artifacts is **code (or data) rot** (and also: "*[copy-paste is evil](https://stackoverflow.com/questions/2490884/why-is-copy-and-paste-of-code-dangerous)*").
+The basic problem with the copy-pasting of external artifacts is **code (or data) rot**.
 More in detail, **external changes** will not magically appear in Stellarium.

 Sometimes this can be solved by using package managers that automate the importing of external "stuff" (typically code) and allow to fine tune which version is to be imported; Python's `pip -e` is a great example of this.
 But package managers do not allow to modify the imported code out of the box *and* benefit from external updates.

 Sometimes this problem is then solved by manual labor: porting the external changes in Stellarium, a laborous approach prone to bugs.
+See also [this example](https://en.wikipedia.org/wiki/Software_rot#Forked_online_forum_example).

 Usually references of some form are added to the source code, e.g. ftp, snail mail, http, ...
 The problem is that these references might disappear at some point in the future.
 An example can be found in [this comment](https://github.com/Stellarium/stellarium/blob/dd006bc4095790dba6ceb7fe485284a6804a9fd4/plugins/Satellites/src/Satellites.cpp#L1929-L1931).